Food, Music, Art–The Vienna Triple Play

 Despite its own publicity, the Leopold was a bit short of Klimt paintings, but had a large collection of Egon Schiele, who, I’m embarrassed to admit, I was only very vaguely familiar with.
 Now, I’m glad to say, I’m planning on becoming more familiar, because he was an incredible talent.
 When he died of flu when he was only 28 years old, we all lost a lot.

 The Leopold gave a room to another early 20th Century Viennese artist who died young: Richard Gerstl.
 There were only six or seven of his paintings there, but there was a long biographical didactic of his life on the wall.
 He’d had an affair with his best friend’s wife, and when she went back to her family and he was subsequently shunned by his circle of friends, he killed himself at age 25.
-But, like Schiele, he left a small be remarkable body of work.
+But, like Schiele, he left a small but remarkable body of work.
 His brush work, especially in a striking portrait of his father, reminded me of Van Gogh at his most manic.

 We finished up the night in a charming Italian restaurant we stumbled upon who wooed us with its name, L’Asino Che Ride (The Laughing Ass,) and the promise of pizza cooked in a wood oven.
 It was delicious.
 Especially because it was accompanied by our recent find (in London, of all places) of Sicilian wine Nero D’Avola.
 Try it next time you’re in an Italian place.
 Usually the cheapest thing on the wine list, and maybe the best.
 Well, maybe the best other than a $150 bottle of Barolo.
 Certainly better than Chianti.